ZIB-IOL/Boscia.jl/docs/src/index.md

 The Boscia.jl solver uses a combination of a variant of the Frank-Wolfe algorithm and a branch-and-bound-like algorithm to solve mixed-integer convex optimization problems.
 These problems are of the form:
 **min_{x ∈ C, x_I ∈ Z^n} f(x)**,
-where f is a differentiable convex function, C is a convex and compact set, and I is a set of indices for integer variables.

 This approach is particularly effective if we can solve the mixed-integer linear minimization problem over C efficiently and handle the integer constraints.
 The set C is specified using the MathOptInterface API or any domain-specific language (DSL) like Julia for Mathematical Programming (**JuMP**) that implements this API.
 The paper presenting the package with mathematical explanations and numerous examples can be found here: